jarlathkelly/jarlath-connacht-queue/README.md

 ## Tests
 Unit tests have been provided with the codebase and will run during the install as detailed above.
 Test cover all controller,service, dao & dto classes.

+Test Coverage reports are located in the src/test/resources directory.
+Open the index.html file in a browser to navigate the reports.

 To run these tests on their own run the following command:
 From project root directory run:
 ```sh